Equality in the Spacetime Positive Mass Theorem: Introduction

 There is a different approach to the positive mass theorem due to Witten \cite{Witten:1981} (see also \cite{Parker-Taubes:1982}).
 The proof can be extended to \emph{spin} manifolds of all \hbox{dimensions~\cite{Ding:2008, Bartnik:1986}.} In his paper, Witten also gave a sketch to characterize the $E=|P|$ case for vacuum initial data sets, which led to the conjecture that the only possibility for $E=|P|$ is when $E=|P|=0$ and $(M,g,k)$ embeds as a slice of Minkowski space.
 The conjecture in dimension three under various stronger assumptions was proved by A.~Ashtekar and G.~Horowitz~\cite{Ashtekar-Horowitz:1982} and P.F.~Yip~\cite{Yip:1987}.
 As mentioned above, a complete and rigorous proof is due to Beig and Chru\'{s}ciel in three dimensions~\cite{Beig-Chrusciel:1996} and Chru\'{s}ciel and Maerten for spin manifolds in higher dimensions~\cite{Chrusciel-Maerten:2006}.

 Combined with the aforementioned work of Schoen and Yau~\cite{Schoen-Yau:1981-pmt2} and Eichmair~\cite{Eichmair:2013} characterizing the $E=0$ case, our main theorem immediately implies the following. \begin{Corollary} Let $3\le n \le 7$, and let $(M, g, k)$ be an $n$-dimensional asymptotically flat initial data set satisfying the dominant energy condition.
-If $n=3$, further assume that $\mathrm{tr}_g k = O(|x|^{-\gamma})$ for some $\gamma>2$.
+If $n=3$, further assume\footnote{Note that for $n=3$, our asymptotic flatness assumption (Definition 2.5) only gives $s>3/2$.} that $\mathrm{tr}_g k = O(|x|^{-s})$ for some $s>2$.
 If $E=|P|$, then $(M, g, k)$ can be isometrically embedded into Minkowski spacetime with the induced second fundamental form~$k$. \end{Corollary}

 We now outline the proof of Theorem~\ref{theorem:main}.
 Let $(M, g, k)$ be an asymptotically flat initial data set satisfying the dominant energy condition, as well as the assumption $E=|P|$.
 Given a scalar function $f_0$ and a vector field $X_0$, we introduce a functional~$\mathcal{H}$ (see Definition~\ref{definition:functional}) on the space of initial data sets.
-The functional is obtained from the classical Regge-Teitelboim Hamiltonian by replacing the usual constraint operator with the \emph{modified constraint operator} $\overline{\Phi}_{(g,\pi)}$ introduced by the first named author and J.~Corvino~\cite{Corvino-Huang:2016}.
+The functional is obtained from the classical Regge-Teitelboim Hamiltonian by replacing the usual constraint operator with the \emph{modified constraint operator} $\overline{\Phi}_{(g,\pi)}$ introduced by the first named author and J.~Corvino~\cite{Corvino-Huang:2019}.
 Choosing the pair $(f_0, X_0)$ asymptoting to $(E, -2P)$, we apply the Sobolev positive mass inequality (Theorem~\ref{theorem:inequality}) to see that $(g, k)$ locally minimizes the functional $\mathcal{H}$ among initial data sets with the dominant energy condition.
 In contrast, the classical Regge-Teitelboim Hamiltonian is not known to have a local minimizer among the analogous constrained minimization.
-Using the theory of Lagrange multipliers, we produce a pair $(f, X)$ in the kernel of the linearization $D\overline{\Phi}_{(g,\pi)}$ of the modified constraint operator that is asymptotic to $(f_0, X_0)$.
-Analyzing the solution to the equations $D\overline{\Phi}_{(g,\pi)}(f, X)=0$, we obtain $E=|P|=0$.
+Using the theory of Lagrange multipliers, we produce a pair $(f, X)$ in the kernel of the adjoint $(D\overline{\Phi}_{(g,\pi)})^*$ of the linearized modified constraint operator that is asymptotic to $(f_0, X_0)$.
+Analyzing the solution to the equations $(D\overline{\Phi}_{(g,\pi)})^*(f, X)=0$, we obtain $E=|P|=0$.